Round-Up: 5 Most-Read Blogs for Manufacturers in 2019

 #4 Raw Material Inventory Management: The Definitive Guide

-Raw inventory management is the biggest challenge your business will have to learn to overcome, and the problems you can encounter from poor inventory management is the same for small-scale artisans and a large manufacturing corporation.
+Raw inventory management is the biggest challenge your business will have to learn to overcome, and the problems you can encounter from poor inventory management is the same for small-scale and large manufacturing corporation.

 And to do this, you’ll need to understand that inventory, for the most part, is split into three different areas: